valT-800/AL-project-upgrade/README.md

 ⚠️ **Warning:** Command won't add affix to pageextension custom fields, this action does `SPLN: Add Suffix part 2.
 Resolve errors` and `SPLN: Add Prefix part 2.
 Resolve errors`.

-💡 **Tip:** Before running the command would recommend to add Rec reference or remove "NoImplicitWith" feature from manifest file (app.json) to make step 2 be more accurate in resolving erros.
+💡 **Tip:** Before running this command would recommend to run first `AZ AL Dev Tools: Remove 'with' usage category from Active Project` or at least remove "NoImplicitWith" feature from manifest file (app.json) to make step 2 be more accurate in resolving erros.

 📝 **Note:** Step 2 and step 3 commands can't be ran without step 1.
 Even if you already added affix and don't need step 1 run anyways to provide affix value to the system.